ettouilebouael/pdm-thesis/README.md

 # pdm-thesis

-RMSE on online evaluation :
+RMSE on this work for online evaluation :

 * FD001 : 20.88